jamesbriggs/storcli_show_slots/README.md

 **Features**

-- light-weight tool for displaying LSI array data using Perl5, not Java or a web server.
+- light-weight tool for displaying LSI array data using Perl5, no Java or web server needed.
 - ANSI color codes for failed pdisks and vdisks.
 - No firewall changes needed.